 - Dominance gains you respect, but charm and charisma give you a magnetic pull that makes you likable.
 Dominance without charm will make people afraid of you whereas charm without dominance will allow others to step all over you

-It’s almost annoying how smooth they are with people, like they’ve got access to some kind of social black magic.
+It’s annoying how smooth they are with people, like they’ve become an evil, black sorcery wielding social magician.

-People line up to buy whatever they’re selling and they’ve got an open invite to anywhere and everywhere.
+People line up to buy whatever they’re selling and they’ve got an invite to anywhere and everywhere.
 But when you meet them, you can’t help but be swiftly and quickly taken in by their energy.
 There’s something about them, their charm, their charisma.
 It takes everyone in.
 And instead of hating them you get taken in and can’t help but like them.
-Perhaps you even bought something from them yourself.
+Perhaps you even did business with them yourself.

 After reading this article you’ll have the knowledge and tools to gradually and naturally take these traits and use them for yourself in an unlimited amount of ways that makes sense for you and gets you what you want (just make sure to avoid the charisma killers on this free list).